Dtprog/rmk-events/README.md

 ## Settings

 Enter the admin zone of the project and go into Plugins menu item.
-There you can see our plugin named RMK Events Plugin.
+There you can see the plugin named "RMK Events Plugin".
 Once activated, you will see the Events menu item appear.
+There you can add all events.

+Create a new Page to show there all added events.
+Choose RMK Events as this new page template.